n3wtt-ex/flownest/FIX_INSTRUCTIONS.md

 ## Problem Summary

 The issue occurs because the `get_user_approval_status_message` function hasn't been created in your database yet, which causes a 404 error when the frontend tries to call it.
-This prevents existing users from logging in.
+Additionally, the `get_current_user_organization_id` function was updated to check for `approval_status = 'approved'`, which may prevent existing users from accessing the site.

 ## Solution Overview